fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ## 3. What are the top 4 contributing sectors?

-## 4. What are top 10 activities of the major contributing sectors?
+## 4. What are the activities (top 10) of the major contributing sectors?

 ## 5. What is the trend in activities for the major contributing sectors (for the entire timeframe of the dataset)?